Active assembly and non-reciprocal dynamics of elastic membranes: Supplementary Information

-Samples were imaged with epifluorescence microscopy, with widefield or spinning disk confocal (X-Light V2, CrestOptics).
-Widefield images were acquired with 4X air objective (NA=0.20).
+Samples were imaged with with either widefield epifluorescence microscopy or spinning disk confocal (X-Light V2, CrestOptics).
+Widefield images were acquired with 4X air objective (NA~=~0.20).
 Confocal images were acquired with a sCMOS camera (Prime95B, Photometerics) and binned to obtain $804\times 804$ squared pixels.
-Time series of confocal two-fluorescence-channels (647 nm for MTs, 488 nm for the fluorescent-phalloidin-labeled actin filaments) image stacks were acquired using a 20X air objective (NA=0.75).
-Data in Fig.~\ref{fig:sample-timeline} was acquired with a \SI{2.2}{\micro\meter} z-step and a \SI{5.5}{\second} time interval between stacks.
-Data in Fig.~\ref{fig:bending--stretching-membrane} was acquired with a \SI{2.5}{\micro\meter} z-step and a \SI{11.0}{\second} time interval.
-Static images of actin filaments/bundles before and after activity (Fig.~\ref{fig:tune-fascin}) were acquired with a 40X water immersion objective (NA=1.15) and \SI{0.55}{\micro\meter} z-step.
+Time series of confocal two-fluorescence-channels (647 nm for MTs, 488 nm for phalloidin-labeled actin filaments) image stacks were acquired using a 20x air objective (NA~=~0.75).
+Data in Fig.~\ref{fig:network-formation-slow} was acquired with a \SI{2.2}{\micro\meter} $z$-step and a \SI{5.5}{\second} time interval between stacks.
+Data in Fig.~\ref{fig:buckling} was acquired with a \SI{2.5}{\micro\meter} $z$-step and a \SI{11.0}{\second} time interval.